-We have been working closely with conservation specialists and in liaison with the Lenkiewicz foundation we have developed plans to bring the ground floor indoor market space back into an exciting open public retail space.
+On this project we have worked closely with conservation specialists and in liaison with the Lenkiewicz foundation, we have developed plans to bring the ground floor indoor market space back into an exciting open public retail space.

 Lenkiewicz’s studio had once occupied the first floor and evidence of Robert’s work remains; from paint marks on the floor to some less than sensitively conceived internal alterations to the storing of the body of “Diogenese”, a local tramp Robert had once befriended.

-The first floor is set to provide three spacious apartments, with two of them extending up into the roof space where Diogenese had once been stowed.
-The fate of the mural itself sadly remains unresolved and so it continues to disappear with each passing season but while this impasse continues, the building is at least finding a new lease of life and will once again be able to contribute to this thriving social hub of the city.
+The first floor will provide three spacious apartments, with two of them extending up into the roof space where Diogenese had once been stowed.
+The fate of the mural itself sadly remains unresolved and so it continues to disappear with each passing season, but while this impasse continues, the building is at least finding a new lease of life and will once again be able to contribute to this thriving social hub of the city.